Relution Shield (Add-on)

 ufw allow 500,4500/udp

 3. Adjust /etc/ufw/before.rules.
-Add the following lines at the start of the file, before the required lines containing *filter (make sure to replace <%VPN CIDR%> and <%Network interface%>):
+Add the following lines at the start of the file, before the required lines containing *filter (make sure to replace <%VPN CIDR%> and <%Network interface%> - each value 3 times):

 # Relution Shield additional rules